CakeInTech/catalog-of-my-things/README.md

 # 📖 [Ruby Capstone] <a name="about-project"></a>

-**[Ruby Capstone]** Is a powerful and user-friendly console application built using Ruby - the ultimate tool to organize and track all your possessions including books, music albums, movies, and games.
+**[Ruby Capstone]** Is the the ultimate tool to organize and track all your possessions including books, music albums, movies, and games.
 The app stores data in a JSON file, ensuring easy accessibility and seamless use every time you launch the program..

 ## 🛠 Built With <a name="built-with"></a>